Showing posts sorted by date for query Spirit. Sort by relevance Show all posts

 "...But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved—..." - Ephesians 2:4-5

-Have you ever scratched your head wondering why he would value and love us while we were still in a state of rebellious distrust toward Him (i.e. "sin")?
+Have you ever scratched your head, wondering why he would value and love us while we were still in a state of rebellious distrust toward Him (i.e. "sin")?
 It is because our rebellion did not cancel out or erase our being like God, it only marred and suppressed it - though severely.

 This resulted in our spiritual sight and sense going completely dormant (until His Spirit opens our eyes).
 We are now "unplugged" from God (the source of all things), broken, and blind to seeing His infinite worth, beauty, and love.
 As a result, we ascribe the worst possible intent by God on why we struggle or experience loss and pain.
 The Bible describes this as being spiritually blind and dead to God.

-But our capacity for love, light, and life didn't go away and is still fully intact - we are still like God - even when we don't trust Him i.e. we still are designed to love and be loved and we long for this.
+But our capacity for love, light, and life didn't go away and is still fully intact - we are still like God - even when we don't trust Him i.e. we still are designed to love and be loved, and we long for this.
 We are hard-wired for love, if you will, because God is love and we are like Him, created to be in a community of love with Him.

 God values and loves our being like Him because we still have the capacity to fully partake of the community of love that God is as Father and Son in, by, and through the Spirit.

-This capacity for infinite love never went away; it only ceased to function properly i.e. it went dormant if you will.
-In our broken and spirituality-blind condition, we now long for the wrong things - instead of the only true thing that can fill our longing for love - because we are blind to the true Source of love and life - i.e. our Creator.
+This capacity for infinite love never went away after we turned away from Him in the garden; it only ceased to function properly i.e. it went dormant if you will.
+In our broken and spiritually blind condition, we now long for the wrong things - instead of the only true thing that can fill our longing for love - because we are blind to the true Source of love and life - i.e. our Creator.

 A recap and summary

 Our being in God's image is vital to how God sees us and who we are.
-This means there is good reason for Him to love us i.e. because of who we are, not what we do.
+This means there is a good reason for Him to love us i.e. because of who we are, not what we do.

 We are not just rebellious - aka "dirty rotten sinners."
 This is true but only half the story - and the far lesser half - once we accept his offer.
-The more important half is we are still also like God with an infinite capacity to fully engage, delight in, and commune with the Infinite God and experience His infinite love, glory, and joy!!!
+The more important half is we are also still like God with an infinite capacity to fully engage, delight in, and commune with the Infinite God and experience His infinite love, glory, and joy!!!

-Being like God has nothing to do with what we do (our good deeds) for others (God and other bearers of His image) - when it comes to establishing a good standing with Him - but has to do with something about us - i.e. who we are, not what we do
+Being like God has nothing to do with what we do for others (God and other bearers of His image) - when it comes to establishing a good standing with Him - but has to do with something about us - i.e. who we are, not what we do

 God's love has nothing to do with something that comes from us or is offered by us - i.e. something we do in an attempt to earn His love or appease His disapproval.